-Francesco Monticone is an Assistant Professor of Electrical and Computer Engineering at Cornell University.
-He received the B.Sc. and M.Sc. (summa cum laude) degrees from Politecnico di Torino, Italy, in 2009 and 2011, respectively, and the Ph.D. degree in Electrical and Computer Engineering from The University of Texas at Austin, Austin, TX, in 2016.
+Francesco Monticone is an Associate Professor of Electrical and Computer Engineering at Cornell University.
+He received the B.Sc. and M.Sc. (summa cum laude) degrees from Politecnico di Torino, Italy, in 2009 and 2011, respectively, and the Ph.D. degree in Electrical and Computer Engineering from The University of Texas at Austin in 2016.
 Dr. Monticone joined the faculty of Cornell University in January 2017.

 - ECE 5970: Molding Light Flow: Advanced Electrodynamics of Complex Media